RekhaS02/terraform-aws-s3-project/README.md

-### Infrastructure is deployed on-demand to optimize cloud costs.
-See the code for implementation details

 # AWS Static Website Hosting with Terraform

 This project automates the deployment of a static website on AWS using Terraform.
 It showcases how to use Infrastructure as Code (IaC) to create an S3 bucket, configure it for web hosting, and upload files in seconds.